-The Commission may only make a rule if it is satisfied that the rule will, or is likely to, contribute to the achievement of the NGO.
-This is the decision making framework that the Commission must apply.
+The Commission may only make a rule under the NGL if it is satisfied that the rule will, or is likely to, contribute to the achievement of the NGO.12 This is the decision making framework that the Commission must apply.

-The NGO is:18
+The NGO is:13

-to promote efficient investment in, and efficient operation and use of, natural gas services for the long term interests of consumers of natural gas with respect to price, quality, safety, reliability and security of supply of natural gas.
+to promote efficient investment in, and efficient operation and use of, natural gas services for the long term interests of consumers of natural gas with respect to price, safety, reliability and security of supply of natural gas.